CHAPPELL, LANEHART & STANGL

 Portrait of Chuck Lanehart

 Chuck Lanehart has long been known in Texas as a winning trial lawyer.
-He is board certified in the field of Criminal Law by the Texas Board of Legal Specialization and concentrates his practice primarily in criminal trial work in state and federal courts throughout Texas.
 He has earned a well-deserved reputation as a lawyer who gets things done.

 Sometimes, if the client is worthy and the cause is just, Chuck will work on a case pro-bono.
 He has helped hundreds of college-age kids who’ve had minor run-ins with the law, and he has been involved in multiple complicated white-collar criminal trials in federal court.
 He has handled more than 200 murder/homicide cases.